tlenex/node-busmq/README.md

   federate: {
     poolSize: 5, // keep the pool size with 5 web sockets
     urls: ['http://127.0.0.1:8881'],  // pre-connect to these urls, 5 web sockets to each url
-    secret: 'mysecret'  // the secret ket to authorize with the federation server }
+    secret: 'mysecret',  // the secret ket to authorize with the federation server
+    path: '/my/fed/path'
+  }
 };
 var bus = Bus.create(options);